Helping Disabled People Enjoy The Great Outdoors With Solidworks For Entrepreneurs

 - Improved access to outdoors for people with disabilities

-Because Gill had used SOLIDWORKS® 3D design tools as a student, the new company chose to use SOLIDWORKS for Entrepreneurs design, simulation, communication and visualization tools to complete development of the innovative bike, which looks like a hybrid between a mountain bike and an all-terrain vehicle (ATV).
-“Personally, I was really into SOLIDWORKS and especially valued the way the software operates with the
+Therefore, he and Bagg chose SOLIDWORKS for Entrepreneurs for its design, simulation, communication, and visualization tools to complete the development of their innovative bike, the Bowhead Reach®, a hybrid between a mountain bike and an all-terrain vehicle (ATV).

-A SOLIDWORKS capability that is especially helpful to Bowhead is the ability to create complex assemblies using multi-body parts.
-Instead of 3D printing overly large components or assemblies of several large parts, Gill used SOLIDWORKS multibody part design tools to create what he calls “Lego®-type” designs, in which large parts or assemblies are broken down into multiple bodies—like Lego bricks.
+SOLIDWORKS’ capability of facilitating the creation of complex assemblies using multi-body parts is especially advantageous to Bowhead.
+Instead of 3D printing unwieldy components or assemblies of several large parts, Gill used SOLIDWORKS’ multi-body part design tools to create what he calls “Lego®-type” designs, in which large parts or assemblies are broken down into multiple bodies—like Lego bricks.
 Once printed, these parts click together to form larger parts or an assembly.

 By designing parts and assemblies in SOLIDWORKS, 3D printing them, and then trying them out, we were able to iterate very quickly and launch the Reach a year ahead of schedule.
 We knew that we had something good, and our enthusiasm coupled with the efficiency of our design tools helped us to advance our design faster and reduce prototyping requirements on the back end.